Throsby

 What are some of the major infrastructure and planning changes likely to influence Throsby?

-Key infrastructure and planning changes likely to influence Throsby include: Harrison Town Centre Development (Planning); Throsby School (Completed); Harrison Estate Stage 2 (Completed); Harrison Estate Stage 3A (Completed); and Franklin Residential Development (Planning).
+Key infrastructure and planning changes likely to influence Throsby include: Moncrieff East Residential Estate (Construction); Harrison Town Centre Development (Planning); Throsby School (Completed); Harrison Local Centre Expansion (Harrison 5 Precinct) (Planning); and Harrison Estate Stage 2 (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Throsby?

-Infrastructure development impacting Throsby spans multiple sectors including Residential Development, Environmental & Disaster Management, and Sports & Recreation, among others.
+Infrastructure development impacting Throsby spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Education & Training, among others.

 What is the scale of infrastructure investment impacting Throsby?

-Infrastructure investment analysis indicates significant investment of approximately $378 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate Throsby vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $1.1 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate Throsby vicinity.

 How does Throsby's infrastructure development compare to other areas?